KyleKing/dash_charts/README.md

 ### Tabbed Application

 Use the `AppWithTabs()` base class for quickly building complex applications.
+Each Tab is derived from `AppBase()` and can be a single page application or a tab within the tabbed application.

 ![ex_app.png](.images/ex_app.png)